Aakash-dave/NodeJs-Code-snippet/BulkRenamingWithExcelMatch/Final Output/README.txt

-- Input files named as country code
+- Output files named as full country name
-Important: Folder do not have all the input files. (to reduce size of download)
+Important: Folder do not have all the output files. (to reduce size of download)